shermanloan/scejson-doc/doc/api-overview.md

 ## API Error Response Data Object Field Definition

-The Data Object for an API Error Response contains a single field which returns a description of the API Error.
+The `Data` object for an API Error Response contains a single field which returns a description of the API Error.

 🟥 **Errors[]** - *JArray of JString : { required }*